henrycatalinismith/picknmix/column/index.md

 breathing room around content.
 At 512px, the width maxes out and stops growing.

-The following graph shows the growth of the column width (in purple) and the padding (in blue) for viewport widths from 128px to 1024px.
+The following graph shows the growth of the column width (in purple) and the [margin] (in blue) for viewport widths from 128px to 1024px.

 {% include column-plot.svg %}

-The plateau in the growth of the column width coincides with the growth phase of the margin.
-This allows the margin to grow without the combined width of both values exceeding the viewport width.
+The plateau in the growth of the column width coincides with the growth phase of the [margin].
+This allows the [margin] to grow without the combined width of both values exceeding the viewport width.
 The following video illustrates the effect of this growth pause.